SonkeWohler/.vim/README.md

 files on startup and then source `pack/*/start/**/ftplugin` accordingly.

 ## Traditional Setup

+This is the outdated setup that is deprecated at this point.
+Soon I can remove this part entirely.

+---

 This should be cloned into your `~/.vim` folder and any instructions will assume that that is the location of this repo.